Ronald Acuña Jr. Player Props: Braves vs. Brewers

 Ronald Acuña Jr. At The Plate

-- Acuna has 129 hits and an OBP of .408 to go with a slugging percentage of .578.
-All three of those stats are best among Atlanta hitters this season.
+- Acuna has 131 hits and an OBP of .407 to go with a slugging percentage of .569.
+All three of those stats lead Atlanta hitters this season.

-- Among qualified hitters, he ranks third in batting average, while his on-base percentage ranks fourth and he is third in slugging.
+- Among the qualified hitters in MLB action, he ranks third in batting average, fourth in on-base percentage, and third in slugging.

-- Acuna has picked up an RBI in 38.1% of his games this season, with more than one RBI in 13.4% of his games.
-He has also plated three or more runs in eight contests.
+- Acuna has driven home a run in 37 games this season (37.0%), including more than one RBI in 13.0% of his games and producing three or more of his team's runs on eight occasions..

-- In 60 of 97 games this year, he has scored, and 22 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.